Engagespot/engagespot-nodejs/README.md

 Easiest way to implement user-specific web push notifications in nodejs.

 Engagespot helps you to add push notification functionality to your node web application.
 Before using this SDK, you need to create a free account at https://engagespot.co
-Add push notifications to your web app in less than 10 mins!
+Add push notifications to your NodeJS web app in less than 10 mins!

 ## Features